-The preceding server configuration can be explained as follows:

-- As is normal for an SSL/TLS server, you must provide the server with its own certificate, target_cert.pl2.
-The simplest way to do this is to specify the location of a PKCS#12 file using the principal sponsor. - This configuration setting specifies the location of an action-role mapping file, which controls access to the server's interfaces and operations.
-See "ACL File Format" on page 217 for more details. - 3.
-The plugins:gsp:enable_security_service_cert_authentication variable is the key to enabling security-level certificate-based authentication.
-By setting this variable to true, you cause the server to perform certificate authentication in the GSP security layer. - 4.
-The IIOP/TLS target secure invocation policy must require EstablishTrustInClient.
+''' 4 policies:iiop tls:target secure invocation policy:requires = ["Integrity", "Confidentiality", "DetectReplay", "DetectMisordering", "EstablishTrustInClient"]; }; }; }; The preceding server configuration can be explained as follows: As is normal for an SSL/TLS server, you must provide the server with 1. its own certificate, target cert.p12.
+The simplest way to do this is to specify the location of a PKCS#12 file using the principal sponsor.
+2. This configuration setting specifies the location of an action-role mapping file, which controls access to the server's interfaces and operations.
+See "ACL File Format" on page 243 for more details.
+3. The plugins:gsp:enable security service cert authentication variable is the key to enabling security-level certificate-based authentication.
+By setting this variable to true, you cause the server to perform certificate authentication in the GSP security layer.
+The IIOP/TLS target secure invocation policy must require 4.
+EstablishTrustInClient.
 Evidently, if the client does not provide a certificate during the SSL/TLS handshake, there will be no certificate available to perform the security layer authentication.

-When using X.509 certificate-based authentication for CORBA bindings, it is necessary to add the appropriate user data to your enterprise security system (which is integrated with the Artix security service through an iSF adapter), as follows:

-- File adapter-see "Certificate-based authentication for the file adapter" on page 212. - LDAP adapter-see "Certificate-based authentication for the LDAP adapter" on page 214.
+Related administration tasks When using X.509 certificate-based authentication for CORBA bindings, it is necessary to add the appropriate user data to your enterprise security system (which is integrated with the Artix security service through an iSF adapter), as follows: File adapter-see "Certificate-based authentication for the file adapter" on page 236.
+LDAP adapter-see "Certificate-based authentication for the LDAP ٠ adapter" on page 239. '''